How to Tell If Your Dog is Healthy

 Oral Health

 Another important thing to look out for is dental disease.
-Dental problems are very common in dogs and can cause pain and infection if left untreated.
+Dental problems are common in dogs and can cause pain and infection if left untreated.
 To help keep your dog’s healthy teeth, brush them regularly and apply toothpaste with fluoride.
 If you notice problems with your dog’s teeth or other issues such as bad breath, seek veterinary advice immediately.

 Dog’s Behaviour

-Good dog owners know their dog’s attitude aside from their physical attributes.
+Good dog owners know their dog’s attitudes aside from their physical attributes.
 Pet owners should be able to identify when the dog looks lethargic or shows irritability.
 Any changes in the physical and behavioural aspects may signify serious health issues.

 Dogs are social animals and need to be around people and other dogs.
 To keep your dog content, you must provide a good environment for it to live in.
 Provide your dog with a safe and secure area to play in.
-A crate, a room, or even a large dog bed are suitable options.
+A crate, a room, or a large dog bed are suitable options.
 If your dog is not used to being crated, adjusting when confined may take some time.

 When your dog is young, it may not be able to understand the needs of a dog.
-When you are training your dog, it is important to do so positively and reward it for doing what you ask.
+When training your dog, it is important to do so positively and reward it for doing what you ask.
 Socialising your dog with other dogs, children, and animals is important.
 Socialization helps build confidence in dogs and teaches them how to interact with other dogs and humans.

 Checking your Dog’s Vital Signs

 One important thing to monitor is your dog’s vital signs.
 This includes their heart rate, breathing rate, and temperature.
-You can measure these things yourself by taking your dog’s pulse, counting their breaths per minute, and using a thermometer.
+You can measure these things by taking your dog’s pulse, counting their breaths per minute, and using a thermometer.

 If you notice that your dog’s vital signs are abnormal, it’s important to take them to a veterinarian immediately.
 Abnormal vital signs could signify serious health issues, such as an infection or heart disease.
 Early diagnosis and treatment are essential for the best chance of recovery.

-Bringing your Pets to the Vet
+Bringing Your Pets to the Vet

 Bringing your dog for a regular checkup can help prevent some illnesses from getting serious.
 Dog breeds have specific illnesses that you should take note of as well.
 Veterinarians may need to perform the following: